collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 All of the repository's files and commits are downloaded there The default branch (usually called master) is checked out

-For every branch foo in the remote repository, a corresponding remote-tracking branch refs/remotes/origin/foo is created in your local repository.
-You can usually abbreviate such remote-tracking branch names to origin/foo

-remote-tracking branch (i.e., a branch fetched from a remote repository)
 $ git clone https://github.com/USERNAME/REPOSITORY.git
 # Clones a repository to your computer
 Use git fetch to retrieve new work done by other people.
 Fetching from a repository grabs all the new remote-tracking branches and tags without merging those changes into your own branches.
 If you already have a local repository with a remote URL set up for the desired project, you can grab all the new information by using git fetch *remotename* in the terminal:

+For every branch foo in the remote repository, a corresponding remote-tracking branch refs/remotes/origin/foo is created in your local repository.
+You can usually abbreviate such remote-tracking branch names to origin/foo

+remote-tracking branch (i.e., a branch fetched from a remote repository)

+git fetch, git merge, git pull
 $ git fetch remotename
 # Fetches updates made to a remote repository (add a remote first, if needed)
 Otherwise, you can always add a new remote and then fetch. https://help.github.com/articles/adding-a-remote Merging combines your local changes with changes made by others.
 Typically, you'd merge a remote-tracking branch (i.e., a branch fetched from a remote repository) with your local branch:
 $ git merge remotename/branchname
 # Merges updates made online with your local work

 git pull is a convenient shortcut for completing both git fetch and git mergein the same command:
 $ git pull remotename branchname
 # Grabs online updates and merges them with your local work
 Because pull performs a merge on the retrieved changes, you should ensure that your local work is committed before running the pull command.
 If you run into a merge conflict you cannot resolve, or if you decide to quit the merge, you can use git merge --abort to take the branch back to where it was in before you pulled

-Now, you can fetch updates and branches from their fork:
-$ git fetch upstream

 https://help.github.com/articles/merging-an-upstream-repository-into-your-fork
 Check out the branch you wish to merge to.
 Usually, you will merge into master